mobilizingcs/ids_labs/unit_1/lab1c/lab1c.md

 <center> ![Upload Button](images/FilesPane.png) </center>

 - Click the button on the Files pane that says "Upload"
-  - Find the SurveyResponses.csv file you saved to your computer.
+  - Click on "Choose File" and find the SurveyResponses.csv file you saved to your computer.
-  - Hit the _ok_ button a few times.
+  - Hit the _OK_ button.
 - Voila!
   - If you look in the <font color="green">Files</font> pane, you should be able to find your data!